nachosala89/to-do-list/README.md

 # To-do List

-> This project, proposed by Microverse, consists of make a To-Do list application, to dynamically add, move, remove, and store tasks.
+> This project, proposed by Microverse, consists of making a To-Do list application, to dynamically add, move, remove, and store tasks.
 I used Webpack to manage the different modules.
 The design was obtained from [this minimalist](https://web.archive.org/web/20180320194056/http://www.getminimalist.com:80/).

 ![screenshot](./screenshot.png)